 It might be nice to point out at this point that I tend not to initiate contact on here because, honestly, I know there's a lot of aggressive asshats and wish not to somehow be lumped in with them.
 Thus, if you find me potentially worth talking to, feel free to contact me and I will almost certainly respond.
 Also, I tend to quickmatch a lot for sheer shits and giggles.
 However, I usually never rate personality until I actually get into a conversation with someone.

-I am experience seeking, a doer, and use too many commas.
+I am experience seeking, a doer, and use Oxford commas.

 I also run a conference called Notacon here in Cleveland as well.
 I enjoy making music, DJing and camping.
 I dislike my job, although enjoy working with students.
 Work is a means to an end and only enables me do all of the things that I actually enjoy doing.